eliranmal/git-flux/CONTRIBUTING.md

    you can fork it beforehand, or clone directly from the original repository.

-1. run the [hookup.sh][5] script. its job is to set-up git hooks, and it only needs to run once.
+1. run the [hookup.sh][5] script. it only needs to run once, and its job is to:

+   - **initialize git-hooks**
-the pre-commit hook will take care of updating the auto-generated documentation when you make changes to the help text (the output of `-h`), and will run before commits with changes in `git-flux*` files.
+     the [pre-commit][4] hook will take care of updating the auto-generated documentation when you make changes to the help text (the output of `-h`), and will run before commits with changes in `git-flux*` files.
      if you don't want this behavior - just skip this step.

+   - **ensure submodules are in place** in case you forgot to clone it with `--recursive`, or whatever.

 1. create a brand new repository on github and clone it locally (you can call it *git-flux-playground*).